JingweiHu-Math/webpage/_pages/bio.md

 * NSF CAREER Award, 2017
 * Teaching for Tomorrow Award, Purdue University, 2015
 * BEG First Author Publication Award, The University of Texas at Austin, 2014
-* Peter O’Donnell, Jr. Postdoctoral Fellowship, The University of Texas at Austin, 2011
+* Peter O’Donnell Jr. Postdoctoral Fellowship, The University of Texas at Austin, 2011
 * Elizabeth S. Hirschfelder Scholarship, University of Wisconsin-Madison, 2010

 # Editorial Boards